Nonye2K3/chia/Ubuntu-Install.md

 which is very bare bones Ubuntu 18.04 install.
 This runs well on 18.04 LTS or newer versions of Ubuntu.

+Most will want to start here.
 Ensure you have python 3.7 installed:
 ```bash
 sudo apt update && apt install python3.7-venv python3.7-distutils -y
 ```